Skip to content

 Since: 1.1.0

-The hyvaCheckout.evaluation sub-namespace provides methods for registering frontend validators that integrate with the backend Evaluation API.
-This enables Magewire components to define validation rules on the server that execute JavaScript validation logic on the client, creating a unified validation system across the checkout.
+The hyvaCheckout.evaluation sub-namespace provides methods for registering frontend validators that integrate with the Hyva Checkout backend Evaluation API.
+Magewire components define validation rules on the server, while the hyvaCheckout.evaluation API executes JavaScript validation logic on the client - creating a unified validation system across the entire checkout flow.

-When a Magewire component implements EvaluationInterface and returns a validation result type, the Hyvä Checkout Frontend API looks for a matching registered validator by name.
-The backend defines what validation should occur and what happens on failure, while the frontend defines how the validation executes using JavaScript.
+The frontend evaluation system connects backend validation rules to client-side JavaScript execution.
+A Magewire component implements EvaluationInterface and returns a validation result type.
+The Hyva Checkout Frontend API then looks for a matching registered validator by name.
+The backend component defines what validation should occur and what happens on failure.
+The frontend validator defines how the validation executes using JavaScript.

 For a complete overview of the Evaluation system including backend implementation, result types, and practical examples, see the dedicated backend Evaluation API documentation.